Key information, entry requirements and fees

 Duration: Approximately 12 months

-Student will normally be employed by the NHS and will be on a career path as a mental health pharmacist specialising in the treatment of people with mental illness
+The student will normally be employed by the NHS and will be on a career path as a mental health pharmacist specialising in the treatment of people with mental illness

 A PgDip Psychiatric Pharmacy from Aston University or equivalent is essential, with a research methods module a desirable option.